 \subsection{\cite{AI1995}, Revisited}

-Let us begin by revisiting \cite{AI1995}'s representation of the 2SLS estimand.
-Recall that \cite{AI1995} study a special case of the model in equation (\ref{eq:structural}) where all covariates are binary and represent membership in disjoint groups or strata.
-In this case, each of the original covariates needs to be discrete, in which case the population can be divided into $K$ groups, where $K$ corresponds to the number of possible combinations of values of these variables.
+Let us begin by revisiting \citetalias{AI1995}'s representation of the 2SLS estimand.
+Recall that \citetalias{AI1995} study a special case of the model in equation (\ref{eq:structural}) where all covariates are binary and represent membership in disjoint groups or strata.
+In this case, each of the original covariates needs to be discrete or discretized, which means that the population can be divided into $K$ groups, where $K$ denotes the number of possible combinations of values of these variables.
 (For example, with six binary variables, we have $K = 2^6 = 64$.)
-Let $G \in \{ 1, \ldots, K \}$ denote group membership and $G_k = 1[G = k]$ denote the resulting group indicators. \cite{AI1995} consider a model where original covariates are replaced with these group indicators while reduced-form and first-stage regressions include a full set of interactions between these indicators and $Z$\@.
-Put another way, $X = \left( 1, G_1, \ldots, G_{K-1} \right)$ and $Z_{\mathrm{C}} = \left( Z, Z G_1, \ldots, Z G_{K-1} \right)$.
-As a result, we have a separate first-stage coefficient on $Z$ for every value of $X$\@.
-The following lemma restates \cite{AI1995}'s and \cite{Kolesar2013}'s interpretation of the 2SLS estimand in this context.
+Let $G \in \{ 1, \ldots, K \}$ denote group membership and $G_k = 1[G = k]$ denote the resulting group indicators. \citetalias{AI1995} consider a model where original covariates are replaced with these group indicators, $X = \left( 1, G_1, \ldots, G_{K-1} \right)$, while reduced-form and first-stage regressions include a full set of interactions between $X$ and $Z$; that is, $Z_{\mathrm{C}} = \left( Z, Z G_1, \ldots, Z G_{K-1} \right)$.
+The following lemma restates \citetalias{AI1995}'s and \cite{Kolesar2013}'s interpretation of the 2SLS estimand in this context.

 \begin{lemma}[\citealp{AI1995,Kolesar2013}] Suppose that $X = \left( 1, G_1, \ldots, G_{K-1} \right)$ and $Z_{\mathrm{C}} = \left( Z, Z G_1, \ldots, Z G_{K-1} \right)$.
 Suppose further that Assumptions \ref{ass:iv} and \ref{ass:cm} hold.
 Then